Powerful Visible Patterned Events

 The majority of public protests in the world today are now running against the Israeli positions and opposed to their current actions in Gaza.
 The videos of the children of Israel being killed are being replaced by videos showing even larger numbers of Palestinian children damaged and dying.
 The evidence is extremely credible to the world because it’s accurate and visible information.

 The initial attacks on the Hamas military are going to be accepted by the world.
-Having as many as 10,000 of those people with a seemingly military component to that population killed now in response would seem like a legitimate and just retribution.
+Having as many as 10,000 of those people with a seemingly military component to that population killed now in response would have seemed like a legitimate and just retribution.

 But as the counter-attack process drags on, and as the world sees Israel killing what seems to be too many Palestinian people this late into the process, that has now triggered some very negative responses at too many levels to the Israeli behavior.
 Israel is in deep danger of becoming the villain that’s evil at relatively high levels, and that particular national branding will create future pain for Israel at a number of levels.